 Modelling solar-like variability for the detection of Earth-like planetary transits

 Methods.
-We apply a Monte Carlo approach by simulating a large number of 150-day light curves (as for CoRoT long runs) for different planetary radii, orbital periods, epochs of the first transit, and standard deviations of the photon shot noise.
-Stellar variability is given by the total solar irradiance variations as observed close to the maximum of solar cycle 23.
-After filtering solar variability, transits are searched for by means of the BLS algorithm.
+We apply a Monte Carlo approach by simulating a large number of light curves of duration 150 days for different values of planetary radius, orbital period, epoch of the first transit, and standard deviation of the photon shot noise.
+Stellar variability is assumed in all the cases to be given by the Total Solar Irradiance variations as observed close to the maximum of solar cycle 23.
+After fitting solar variability, transits are searched for by means of the BLS algorithm.

 Key words: planetary systems / methods: data analysis / techniques: photometric / stars: activity / stars: late-type